Le Grand Kallé et l'African Jazz: 1966–1983: Paris sessions, revival efforts, exile, and the creation of African Team

 In 1966, an unplanned gathering in Paris brought together several former African Jazz veterans, including Joseph Mulamba "Mujos" Kwamy Munsi, Casimir Mbilia "Casino", Bombenga, Jean Serge Essous, and Tino Baroza, for a studio session released under the African Jazz label.
 These encounters, however, strained relations between Bombenga and Kabasele.
 By June 1967, a disagreement prompted Bombenga to depart and revive Vox Africa, effectively ending Kabasele's efforts to fully reconstitute African Jazz.
 That same year, during the Organisation of African Unity (OAU) summit held at the Cité de l'OUA in Kinshasa, Kabasele composed "Carrefour Addis Abeba", which he distributed copies to visiting delegates.

 Following the 1961 assassination of Patrice Lumumba, who had appointed him Secretary of Information, Kabasele went into exile in Paris in 1963.
 In 1969, at the initiative of Kabasele and Manu Dibango, a collective including Essous, Edo Clari, Mujos, and the Cuban musician Gonzalo Fernandez formed the short-lived band African Team (or L'African Team de Paris), described as Kabasele's "last musical refuge".
 The band recorded Kallé et L'African Team Vol. 1, an album blending Congolese rumba with pachanga, mambo, charanga, and merengue.
 Kabasele co-wrote works with Mujos ("Ma Préférée Irène", "Tozongela Dilanda", "Barubatsie", "Bebe Ilenda"), Edouard Lutula ("Cococo...
 Qui Est La", "Mokili Ngonga"), Gonzalo Fernandez ("Minueyo Boongalo"), Mujos ("Essous Spiritou"), Dede ("Mokili Ngonga"), and collaborated with Tino Baroza, and Dibango on "Nzela Mosika".
-Dibango contributed "Kara-Kara", while Fernandez's flute introduced a distinctive charanga influence, complemented by Dibango's alternating use of saxophone and organ on two boogaloo-inspired tracks.
+Dibango wrote "Kara-Kara", while Fernandez's flute introduced a distinctive charanga influence, complemented by Dibango's alternating use of saxophone and organ on two boogaloo-inspired tracks.

 In 1971, Kabasele and African Team released "Safari Muzuri", a narrative composition depicting a journey along the KDL railway line (Kalemie–Dilolo–Lubumbashi).
 Unlike the romance-oriented travel songs typical of the period, "Safari Muzuri" was a moral exhortation to passengers traveling on the KDL route.
 Kabasele remained in Paris until 1973, after which he returned to Kinshasa and made occasional guest appearances with bands such as Orchestre G.O.
 Malebo, TPOK Jazz, and Baninga de Madiata.
 Despite repeated attempts to revive African Jazz, he was unable to restore the band to its former status.